From exceptional collections to motivic decompositions via noncommutative motives: Examples of full exceptional collections

 \subsection{Moduli spaces}

 In a recent work, Manin and Smirnov \cite{MaSmi} constructed a full exceptional collection on the bounded derived category $\cD^b(\overline{\cM}_{0,n})$ of the moduli space of $n$-pointed stable curves of genus zero.
 This was done by an inductive blow-up procedure which combines Keel's presentation of $\overline{\cM}_{0,n}$ with Orlov's decomposition theorem.
-By Theorem~\ref{thm:main} we conclude then that the Chow motive $M(\overline{\cM}_{0,n})_\bbQ$ decomposes into a direct sum of tensor powers of the Lefschetz motive.

-We would like to mention that this motivic decomposition was also obtained by Chen-Gibney-Krashen~\cite{CheGiKra}, where the authors used evolved combinatorial arguments in order to give an inductive description of the Chow motive $M(\overline{\cM}_{0,n})_\bbQ$.
-As pointed out to us by Manin, this motivic decomposition can also be obtained from Manin's identity principle \cite[\S9]{Manin} using the above description of $\overline{\cM}_{0,n}$ in terms of inductive blow-ups.
-The same arguments apply to some of the toric and Fano threefolds.